jihongliu2024/jihongliu.github.io/_pages/conference-2021.md

 * title
 * abstract
-* virtual poster optimized with accessibility elements (formats: 3-slide Powerpoint, PDF)
+* virtual poster optimized with accessibility elements (formats: 3-slide PowerPoint, PDF)
 * (optional) voice recording of the poster (less than 3-minutes; format: MP4)
 * (optional) one question that you want/need/desire to be answered.
 Think bioinformatic centric conversation starters, like: "How do I convert my data table to look like this type of figure?" or "Which tool performs this specific step I need in my analysis?"

 Poster awards: Graduate students and ECRs will be eligible for 1 of 3 poster prizes awarded to commemorate work that exemplifies open science approaches to bioinformatics.

 ### Accessibility
-Primary conference language: English (our conference platforms allow for attendees to self aggregate into channels for language options driven by the attendee community)
+Primary conference language: English (our conference platforms allow for attendees to self-aggregate into channels for language options driven by the attendee community)

 Recorded presentations will premiere with edited and cleaned closed captioning.
-Presentations will also be provided in Powerpoint format with alternative text provided for figures.
+Presentations will also be provided in PowerPoint format with alternative text provided for figures.

 The Q&A Session will have Zoom provided live captioning and all questions and speaker answers will be recorded (and formalized) in a shared document format, providing a lasting resource for reference.